NordicPlayground/nRF52-clients-for-serial-LTE-modem/README.md

     * Baud rate: 115200
     * Parity bit: no
     * Operation mode: IRQ

+slm_client: This sample client is based on "nRF5_SDK_16.0.0\examples\peripheral\bsp".
+  Some hardcoded AT commands could be issued by pushing buttons.

+slm_ble_app_uart: This sample client is based on "nRF5_SDK_16.0.0\examplesble_peripheral\ble_app_uart".
+  Connect to the NUS client from nRF Toolbox/UART on Android then issue AT commands from the log window.

 Note that the GPIO output level on nRF91 side should be 3 V.